Sunday, November 29, 2020

 I enjoyed the gallery viewing inside the Taj Mahal Palace Hotel.
 From its construction, the Royal visits, and the terrorist attack, I learned a piece of its glory and gruesome history.

-One day, I decided to experience Mumbai's local train system.
-I traveled from Bandra to Christchurch station, but I had a horrible experience with the ticketing system.
-Due to a misunderstanding, I was fined for not having the correct ticket.
-This incident taught me the importance of understanding the local transportation rules.
-Despite this setback, I continued exploring the cricket field around the University of Mumbai and the nearby areas.
-I enjoyed watching students play cricket, a popular Indian sport similar to baseball.
+One day, I decided to delve into Mumbai's local train system.
+I embarked on a journey from Bandra to Christchurch station, but my experience was marred by a misunderstanding with the ticketing system, resulting in a fine.
+This incident underscored the importance of understanding local transportation rules.
+Despite this setback, I continued my exploration, enjoying the sight of students playing cricket, a popular Indian sport, around the University of Mumbai and the nearby areas.

 I spent more days in Bandra, and so I explored the streets.
 Some days, I enjoyed a cup of cappuccino in a café, and some days, I visited the nearby churches to pray.
-I went to a church on a hilltop, a short car ride via Hill Road.
+I went to a church on a hilltop, and it was a short car ride via Hill Road.

 Before I left Mumbai, I had yet to find Bollywood.
 It's not a place, but it's a film center.
 I understand they're the largest producer of films in the world.
 I've watched some of Shah Rukh Khan and Amir Khan's films not in Mumbai but in Delhi cinema.
 There's more to Bollywood in Mumbai, but I needed more.

-That was a month-long stay, during which I learned about the place and its people, culture, food, music, and lifestyle.
+During that month-long stay, I learned about the place and its people, culture, food, music, and lifestyle.

 Mumbai has a colorful heritage and history; whenever I have a chance to return in the future, it will be much more wonderful and truly memorable.